rm3l/rhdh-must-gather/README.md

 1. Check the tool output files in `/must-gather/rhdh/` for what was detected
 2. Review the `must-gather.log` file for container execution logs
+3. Check the `sanitization-report.txt` file for data sanitization summary
-3. Check individual script outputs:
+4. Check individual script outputs:
    - `/must-gather/rhdh/helm/all-rhdh-releases.txt` for Helm deployment detection
    - `/must-gather/rhdh/operator/all-deployments.txt` for Operator deployment detection
-4. Verify cluster connectivity with `kubectl cluster-info`
+5. Verify cluster connectivity with `kubectl cluster-info`
-5. Run with debug logging: `LOG_LEVEL=debug` to see detailed execution information
+6. Run with debug logging: `LOG_LEVEL=debug` to see detailed execution information

 ## Development